François Chabot

-François Chabot (/fr/; 23 October 1756 – 5 April 1794) was a French politician.
+François Chabot (/ʃæˈboʊ/ sha-BOH, /fr/; 23 October 1756 – 5 April 1794) was a French politician.

 Early life

 Born in Saint-Geniez-d'Olt (Aveyron), Chabot became a Capuchin friar in Rodez before the French Revolution, while continuing to be attracted to the works of philosophes - the reason for which he was banned from preaching in the respective diocese.

 After the Civil Constitution of the Clergy, he got married and continued to act as constitutional priest, becoming grand vicar of Henri Grégoire, bishop of Blois; he was also the founder of the Jacobin Club in Rodez.
 He was later elected to the Legislative Assembly, sitting at the far left, and forming with Claude Bazire and Antoine Christophe Merlin the "Cordelier Trio".